mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 The day starts at 10am as we stow digital devices and reflect on our objectives:

-- Learn to cut digital devices out of your routine.
+- Learn ways to cut digital devices out of your routine.
 - Reflect on how you use them and how you would exist without.
 - Develop alternative, analogue routines that you can use going forward.